rorzen/owncloud-install-and-configure/index.md

 ![image](/git-image/full-name.png)

-To summarize, the steps involved in creating or adding a new user are entering a name and password and delegating the user to a group.
-The new user can now log in to the ownCloud server and start collaborating with other users.
+Now, the new user can now log in to the ownCloud server and start collaborating with other users.

 ## Connecting to ownCloud server using desktop client

 The ownCloud Desktop Synchronization Client is used for synchronizing files with the desktop computer.
-You can download the latest version of the ownCloud Desktop Synchronization Client from the [ownCloud download page](https://owncloud.com/download-server/), and can run on various platforms. ownCloud Desktop Synchronization Client enables the user to:
+You can download the latest version of the ownCloud Desktop Synchronization Client from the [ownCloud download page](https://owncloud.com/download-server/), and run on various platforms. ownCloud Desktop Synchronization Client enables the user to:

-*	Create folders in the home directory and keep the contents of those folders synced with the ownCloud server
+*	Create folders in the home directory and keep the contents of those folders synced with the ownCloud server.
 *	Synchronize all the latest files irrespective of their location.

 When you have installed the ownCloud Desktop Synchronization Client on your operating system, follow these steps to connect with your ownCloud server:

-1. Run the following commands to add the repository:
+1. Run the following command to add the repository:
  ```
  wget -nv https://download.opensuse.org/repositories/isv:ownCloud:desktop/Ubuntu_18.04/Release.key -O Release.key
  apt-key add - < Release.key
 ```

-2. Run the following commands to update the repository:
+2. Run the following command to update the repository:
  ```
  apt-get update
 ```
-3. Run the following commands to add the repository:
+3. Run the following command to add the repository:
  ```
 sh -c "echo 'deb http://download.opensuse.org/repositories/isv:/ownCloud:/desktop/Ubuntu_18.04/ /' > /etc/apt/sources.list.d/isv:ownCloud:desktop.list"
  ```

-4. Run the following to command to update the repository:
+4. Run the following command to update the repository:
 ```
 apt-get update
 ```

-5. Run the following to command to install client.
+5. Run the following command to install client.
 ```
 apt-get install owncloud-client
 ```